Best Of

 Should I pay off debt or invest?

-Generally: pay off high-interest debt (above 7%) before investing beyond employer match.
-For low-interest debt (mortgages, federal student loans below 5%), investing often yields higher long-term returns.
-Always contribute enough to get your full employer 401(k) match — that is an immediate 100% return.
+Rule of thumb: pay off high-interest debt (above 7%) before investing beyond your employer match.
+For low-interest debt like mortgages or federal student loans under 5%, investing usually wins long-term.
+But always contribute enough to get your full 401(k) match first—that's a guaranteed 100% return.

 Ready to Take Control of Your Finances?